DAFF0D11/dmenu-suite/README.md

 A crude replica of the Emacs which-key package.

 Unlike the emacs package, this script must be crafted by __you__ to define the commands in the list.<br>
-Some commands have been provided as examples to help you craft your own 'which-key' menus.
+Some commands have been provided as examples to help you craft your own 'which-key' menus.<br>

 ***Sample commands rely on $TERMINAL and $BROWSER variables***